paulrobello/parllama/README.md

 ### v0.3.11

 * Added ability to set max context size for Ollama and other providers that support it
+* Limited support for LLamaCpp running in OpenAI Mode.
 * Added theme selector
 * Varius bug fixes and performance improvements
 * Updated core AI library and dependencies